Matix-Media/PickleViewer/README.md

 A simple tool to create and read pickle files.

 ### What can PickleViewer do?
-With PickleViewer you can easly view and edit large Pickle Files.
+With PickleViewer you can easily view and edit large Pickle Files.

 ## Version 0.6
 ![PickleViewer with large Pickle file](https://raw.githubusercontent.com/Matix-Media/PickleViewer/master/docs/imgs/Anmerkung%202019-09-29%20170201.png)